albinsalazar/stochastic-interval-analysis/README.md

 The next version of the analysis will include coarse-grain approximations for multi-dimensional systems using an ILP forumaltion.

 ## Project status
-Last updated: 1 May, 2022.
-The project is under active developmentment.
+Last updated: 2 May, 2022.
+The project is under active development.